elraphty/PureNodePizzaApp/README.md

   * Modify lib/config.js to provision mailgun api key, stripe api key

 ## Features covered by the api
-- Users canlog in and logout of the app. via the token post and delete endpoints, tokens expires after 24 hours
+- Users can log in and logout of the app. via the token post and delete endpoints, tokens expires after 24 hours
 - Users can be created via the users post endpoint
 - Users can check their existing details via the users get endpoint
 - Users can be edit their existing details via the users put endpoint